ITensor/website/docs/tutorials/ITensorCpp/main.md

     clean:
             rm -fr *.o .debug_objs hellodmrg hellodmrg-g

-your header files must have a tab
+To re-emphasize, your header files must have a tab.

-...make a download link

 The first line is the path to the `this_dir.mk` in the ITensor library (this example was adapted from the `sample` folder, so it is just one directory up--the `../` command).The second points to `options.mk`.